 The Model Behavior team, which comprises about 14 researchers, will be joining the Post Training team, a larger research group tasked with refining the company’s AI models following their initial pre-training, according to Mark Chen, chief research officer at OpenAI.
 This integration signifies a fundamental change in OpenAI’s perspective on AI development, going beyond organizational efficiency.

 When you take into account the difficulties OpenAI has recently encountered, the strategic goal behind this move becomes evident.
 From ChatGPT responses that seem overly robotic to worries about AI systems that merely concur with everything users say, users have been more outspoken about AI personality issues.
-OpenAI is indicating that personality research is now on par with technical capabilities by incorporating the ChatGPT personality team into their main Post Training department.
+OpenAI is indicating that personality research is now on par with technical capabilities by incorporating the ChatGPT personality team into its main post-training department.

 The changes include a direct line of communication between the engineers developing the underlying systems and the researchers who investigate how AI should behave: the Model Behavior team will now report to OpenAI’s Post Training lead, Max Schwarzer.